Vorarephilia

 Vorarephilia (often shortened to vore) is a paraphilia characterized by the erotic desire to be consumed by, or to personally consume, another person or creature, or an erotic attraction to the process of eating in general practice.
-Vore fantasies are separated from sexual cannibalism because the living victim is normally swallowed whole.
+Soft vore fantasies are separated from sexual fantasies of cannibalism, also referred to as "hard vore", because the soft vore victim is normally swallowed alive and whole.
 The word vorarephilia is derived from the Latin vorare (to "swallow" or "devour"), and Ancient Greek φιλία (philía, "love").

 Content

-Usually, vorarephilic fantasies involve a consumer (sometimes called a predator or pred) ingesting one or multiple victims (sometimes called prey) in some way.
-Since vorarephilic fantasies cannot usually be acted out in reality, they are often expressed in stories or drawings shared on the Internet.
+Usually, vorarephilic fantasies involve a consumer (usually referred to as predator or pred for short) ingesting one or multiple victims (sometimes called prey) in some way.
+Since vorarephilic fantasies cannot be acted out in reality without injuring or killing someone, they are often expressed in stories or drawings as well as sexual roleplay.

 Vore is most often enjoyed through pictures, stories, videos, and video games, and it can appear in mainstream media.
 Expressions can involve humans, animals, dragons, giant snakes, and other creatures, real or fictional.
 In some cases, vorarephilia may be described as a variation of macrophilia and may combine with other paraphilias.
 Apart from macrophilia, vore fantasies often have themes of BDSM, microphilia, pregnancy fetishism, anthropomorphized animals, and sexual cannibalism.

+Most vorarephiles are not overly interested in sadomasochism; instead, they may get their pleasure from the psychological aspects, such as the total annihilation of identity.
+This does not necessarily indicate suicidal tendencies but is more often linked to general fantasies of escapism and solitude.

 Variations

-There are several variations to the fantasy, often changing the way the victim is ingested.

-Typically when the victim is consumed orally, most of the time it's portrayed as soft vore; the victim is swallowed whole and enters the stomach of the victim, then either is kept there safely, or gets digested inside.
-If the victim is kept safe (also known as endo vore), the victim can eventually be let out by regurgitation, whereas if digestion happens, the victim is killed, but may be magically reformed.

-On the other hand, there's the less commonly seen hard vore, which consists of the victim being chewed and torn apart by the consumer, followed by a more gruesome depiction of digestion.
-This combination almost always ends in the victim's death.
+There are several variations to the fantasy, often changing the way in which the victim is ingested.
+Typically, when the victim is consumed orally, artwork may depict what is known as "soft vore", meaning that the victim is swallowed whole and enters the stomach of the consumer, then is either left unharmed or digested inside.
+If the victim is kept safe (also known as endo vore or endosoma), the victim can eventually be let out by regurgitation or defecation, whereas if digestion happens, the victim is usually killed, but may be magically reformed in some cases.
+The more extreme and less common form of the fetish is "hard vore", in which the victim is chewed and torn apart by the consumer, followed by a more gruesome depiction of digestion.

-The sizes of the consumer and/or victim can vary as well.
-Macro/micro vore consists of either a shrunken victim or a giant consumer, possibly a combination of both.
-Same-size or larger-victim vore is more common, and often times the enlarged belly of the consumer is described or shown with great care.

-Aside from typical oral vore, there are plenty of subcategories.
-Anal vore consists of the victim being ingested through the anus instead of the mouth, and into the stomach.
-Unbirth is the ingestion of a victim through the vagina.
-Cock vore is when the victim is sucked into the penis (which may be depicted as erect and excessively large) and delivered to the scrotum, where it may be transformed into semen.
-Breast vore consists of the victim being sucked into the breasts, where it may be transformed into breast milk.
-Besides these main ones listed, there are many other subcategories that may be less commonly seen, but they all more or less amount to a victim being ingested through a consumer's orifice of some kind.
+Aside from oral vore, there are plenty of subcategories, some of which are: